ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 A massive departure from the melancholic hype that the two prior songs possessed.
 A song by one of the more prolific artists in the Japanese hardtek scene.
 A song named "[The Great Revelation By Mother Brain](https://soundcloud.com/mothtek/mothtek-the-great-revelation-by-mother-brainegts2025-round-of-16-tiebreaker)".
 When does it stop?
 The answer is never (figuratively).

-Mappers ::Ideal::{ user=3869519 } and [Raphalge](https://osu.ppy.sh/users/3918650) tried to reel this insane song in a bit by toning down the mechanical difficulty compared to the Round of 32, as it instead aims to be played with mods by the players left, but even then, it is a struggle for sure.
+Mappers ::Ideal::{ user=3869519 } and ::Raphalge::{ user=3918650 } tried to reel this insane song in a bit by toning down the mechanical difficulty compared to the Round of 32, as it instead aims to be played with mods by the players left, but even then, it is a struggle for sure.

 ### Quarterfinals